-The simplest ecosystem we can visualise involves just two systems.
+The simplest system we can visualise involves just two services.
 We can imagine them being connected via a "cable" which extends from an external dependency in a component in Service-B to an endpoint in Service-A's base.

 One of the advantages with Polylith is how easy it is to share components across multiple services within a workspace.
 It's a component's functional and stateless nature that makes it perfect for reuse.
 For example, if both Service-A and Service-B need to access the same database, then they can use the same database component.

 Hopefully the building block metaphor has given you a high-level understanding of the Polylith architecture.